tomasgiannetti/Shark-Attack/README.md

 # Conclusion
-With the analysis it can be concluded that most incidents with deaths happen to men, and that provoked deaths are also caused almost exclusively by men, with a very low percentage of woman suffering from it.
+With the analysis it can be concluded that most incidents with deaths happen to men countries by order: Australia, USA, South Africa, Papua New Guinea and Mexico.
+Provoked deaths caused almost exclusively by men in Australia, USA and Mexico, with a very low percentage of woman suffering from it.

 # Contact